Bambū

-Bambū is a dessert drink chain.
+Bambū is a dessert drink chain that specializes in chè and other Vietnamese desserts and drinks.
 In 2021, QSR described the San Jose-based company as "the original and only Vietnamese-Chè dessert drink chain".

 Founded in 2008, the company operates more than 70 locations in 22 U.S. states and Canada, as of 2021.

 Locations

 The business has operated in the following locations: